ayususanto/Excel-Data-Analyst-Project/Data-Cleaning/Project1/Explanation.md

 5. **Removing Duplicate**
    The duplicate is happened on rank column which is based on actual gross column.
 So I sorted the column in descading order then add index column.

+❓ Why Power Query?
+Even though the dataset is small (21 rows), I used Power Query to:
+- Practice cleaning logic using a visual and structured tool
+- Build a repeatable and scalable transformation workflow
+- Show capability to automate tedious cleaning steps, especially useful in real-world scenarios with larger datasets

+✅ Result:
+A clean, structured dataset ready for analysis or visualization.